railsfrance/railsfrance.org/README.md

 If your code is tested and fits with the goals of the project, we will enjoy merging it !

+#### Note

+If you want your company / project logo to appear on the homepage slideshow please drop us an email to railsfrance.org[at]gmail[dot]com.

 ## Thanks to

 Everyone on this [list](http://github.com/railsfrance/railsfrance.org/contributors) !